PraveenKrSingh/tidydata/README.md

+         			MARKDOWN

-		#MarkDown for the r-script "run_analysis.R"
+#MarkDown for the r-script "run_analysis.R
+"

 ## "run_analysis.R" creates tidy data for the data from wearable computing device

 ###steps followed :